-A maximum of 90 credits from lower division course work may be applied toward the credits required for the bachelor's degree.
-All lower division credits transferred from other institutions may be used toward graduation requirements, but a student must still complete at least 90 credits of course work at UW Bothell or at another baccalaureate-granting institution (see also Senior Residency Requirement).
-Students can petition their program to transfer additional credits beyond 90 lower division credits to apply toward their major.
+A maximum of 90 credits from lower division course work (100 and 200 level courses) may be applied toward the credits required for the bachelor's degree.
+Students can petition their program to transfer additional credits beyond 90 lower-division credits to apply toward their major.
 No more than 135 transfer credits (lower or upper division) may be accepted to count toward a bachelor's degree.
-Courses equivalent to 300-level or higher at UW Bothell do not count toward the 90 lower division credit limit.

 College in the High School

-Additional credit restrictions may apply when students enrolled in high school have been awarded college-level credit by a college or university other than the UW, and the course work was completed on the high school campus rather than the college campus.
-Contact the Office of Admissions for more information.
+Additional credit restrictions may apply when students enrolled in high school have been awarded college-level credit by a college or university other than the University of Washington, and the course work was completed on the high school campus rather than the college campus.

 Extension Credit from Other Schools